sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Building_packages/README.md

 ## Building Packages Locally

 Once the user has installed the [Sailfish SDK](/Tools/Sailfish_SDK/Installation), they can build packages locally for the target architecture using the tool called `sfdk`.
-This tool provides a number of sub-commands wrapping around ScratchBox2 (`sb2`) and `rpmbuild` in a way which makes it simple to build packages from source repositories, given an RPM specification (.spec) file.
+This tool provides a number of sub-commands wrapping around `rpmbuild` and others in a way which makes it simple to cross-compile packages from source repositories, given an RPM specification (.spec) file.

 The `sfdk` tool can be found in the `bin` subdirectory of the Sailfish SDK installation directory.
 Further code examples assume the tool is available on `PATH` or by other means simply as `sfdk`.